apivovarov/kb/Sagemaker/AITemplate/compile-and-deploy.md

 H=512 # for stabilityai/stable-diffusion-2-1-base model
 H=768 # for stabilityai/stable-diffusion-2-1 model

-python3 scripts/compile.py --height $H --width $H
+python3 scripts/compile.py --height $H --width $H --batch-size 1

 # Compilation should take 5-10 min.
 It will generate the following .so files
 # - tmp/UNet2DConditionModel/test.so